 19. Trump said he would ask the American taxpayers to pay for his infamous Wall on the Mexican border.

-20. Trump promised to downsize intelligence agencies, including the CIA and Office of DNI, saying both were politicized.
+20. Trump promised to downsize intelligence agencies, including the CIA and Office of the Director of National Intelligence, saying both were politicized.

-24. Report cited that 50 Trump electors were allegedly illegally seated.
-Rep Maxine Waters and other Democratic representatives, stood to protest, but couldn’t find a single Senator to join them.
+24. Report stated that 50 Trump electors were allegedly illegally seated.
+Rep. Maxine Waters and other Democratic representatives stood to protest, but couldn’t find a single Senator to join them.

 25. After meeting with the heads of the DNI, CIA and FBI, Trump continued to deny the Russian hacking, and instead pressed for a congressional investigation of leaks to NBC (something congress doesn’t investigate).
 Trump said there was no impact on the election.

 26. Later that day, an intelligence report was made public detailing Putin’s desire to hurt Clinton and help Trump, and the many ways Russia interfered.
 The report did not assess if there was an impact on the election (another Trump lie).

 27. Trump blamed the DNC and Democrats for being hacked.
 The intelligence report also indicates Republicans were hacked, although that info was not leaked.

 28. Trump continued to side with Wikileaks and Russian, and against intelligence.
 Even after learning Russia had hacked our election, he called intelligence a “political witch hunt,” and next day tweeted only “stupid” people or fools would think having a good relationship with Russia was a bad thing.